Hints and tips for Planning and Enjoying Your Holiday in France

 - Your driving licence.

 - Your motor insurance certificate.
 Make sure that your insurance policy covers you to the level you want while driving abroad* - many offer legal requirement only.

 - The car registration document and test certificate.

-- A warning triangle and high visibility vest kept in reach of the driver.
+- A high visibility vest kept in reach of the driver.